jeff-zucker/jeff-zucker.github.io/using-rdflib.md

-# Using the Semantic Web in Javascript
+# Working with the Semantic Web in Javascript

 ## a setp-by-step guide to using rdflib.js